Israeli drone strike kills one in southern Lebanon - Shafaq News

 Shafaq News – Beirut

+#عاجل 🔸رئيس الأركان في لبنان: نعمل وفق مفهوم استراتيجي جديد ولن نسمح للتهديدات بالنمو. إن الإنجازات التي تحققت في المنطقة الشمالية غير مسبوقة، فمنذ وقف إطلاق النار، تم القضاء على أكثر من 240 مخربًا وتنفيذ ما يقرب من 600 غارة جوية. نحافظ على إنجازاتنا🔸أجرى رئيس الأركان الجنرال… pic.twitter.com/42bJpshIDy— افيخاي ادرعي (@AvichayAdraee) August 13, 2025

+Since the truce took effect, Lebanese authorities have documented more than 4,200 Israeli violations, leaving over 230 people dead and 480 wounded, including women and children.
+Israeli forces also remain deployed at five positions in southern Lebanon.

-On Saturday, an Israeli drone attack resulted in the death of one person in the southern Lebanese town of Ainata, Lebanese media reported.
+On Tuesday, an Israeli drone struck a fishing port in the southern Lebanese border town of Naqoura, injuring two fishermen, one of them critically.